Let's be perfectly Queer Podcast

 Archie (Host) | 00:00:00 to 00:00:13

 Welcome to let's be perfectly queer, a queer podcast, creating space to talk about all things queer.
-My name is Archie, and I'm joined by a very special guest, Frank Niu.
+My name is Archie, and I'm joined by a very special guest, Frank New.
 How you doing?
 Hello.
 Great.

 Frank (Guest) | 00:00:13 to 00:00:20